 This is my all-time go-to place when in Montreux.
 If I am not there at least once an evening I am there twice.
 Now, hands down the bartenders mix the best cocktails in town but Harry’s also serves a full menu ranging from snack-type nibbles to proper dinners.
 As it is part of the Palace (though you must enter from outside the hotel) it offers the Fairmont Lifestyle Cuisine Plus menu which I talked about last year on MSBNC.com.
 This menu is available at all Fairmonts around the globe and caters to a range of dietary restrictions such as gluten-free, vegan, diabetic, etc.

-Unfortunately, in my experience, the gluten-free options often contain wither fish or shellfish which I am hyper-allergic to.
-But fear not, adult anime each restaurant can work with you to ensure that your meal will be safe given your needs.
+Unfortunately, in my experience, the gluten-free options often contain either fish or shellfish which I am hyper-allergic to.
+But fear not, each restaurant can work with you to ensure that your meal will be safe given your needs.
 I had two meals this time around and both were amazing.

 The real standout though was when I was presented with a WARM bread basket filled with assorted gluten-free rolls.
 As they know me there, I didn’t even need to ask for the special menu or the bread – they simply remember and spring into action.
 More importantly they will answer any question you might have and go to the kitchen to speak with the chefs to ensure that you can dine without worry – even offering up recommendations.